DT1456/AH-RushHour-DJS/README.md

     A L

-It does not matter if you type upper or lowercase, the game accepts both.
+It does not matter if you type in upper or lowercase, the game accepts both.

 <br>